Instructional Technology Coaching Program

-The Instructional Technology Coach is an employee of the LTC and works with multiple districts in a similar geographic area of the state.
-Through a shared-service model, small- and medium-sized school districts that do not need a full-time Instructional Technology Coach are able to access the benefits of coaching without adding staff or committing to a full-time employee.
+Cost-sharing model.
+The LTC Coaching Program is a cost-sharing model.
+The Instructional Technology Coach is an LTC employee and works with multiple districts in a similar geographic area of the state.
+Through a shared-service model, small- and medium-sized school districts that do not need a full-time Instructional Technology Coach can access the benefits of coaching without adding staff or committing to a full-time employee.

+Daily Activities and Support.
 Daily activities of an instructional technology coach vary depending on the objectives of teachers and school administration.
-A few common activities include:
+Common classroom goals and challenges that coaches help educators tackle include:

 - Coaching Cycles